dasAnderl/vape-liquid-calculator/README.md

 calculates what you have to buy in aromas in order to produce given recipes and amounts considering your given stash.

+DSL
+===

+1. Flavor: a single flavor. can be bought online. comes normally in 10ML flasks
+2. Aroma : a set of flavors in certain percentages. add base and nicotin to have liquid
+3. Recipe: all information to mix a liquid (flavors, percentage) and some meta data
+4. Liquid: the stuff we vape
+5. Stash: our stash of flavors and its amounts

 Usage
 =====